Solar models in light of new high metallicity measurements from solar wind data: Discussion and conclusion

-Obviously, the vSZ16 data themselves do not appear to address the ``solar abundance problem".
-That might be due to residual fractionation in the solar atmosphere which is not excluded by vSZ16 and also suggested by Serenelli et al. 2016.
-In particular, it may be worth going back and taking a close look at both remote and \textit{in situ} measurements of refractory elements (see e.g. Landi et al. 2012).
-And finally, there might indeed be important physical mechanisms at play that remain to be discovered.
+Finally, there might indeed be important physical mechanisms at play that remain to be discovered.
 It would not be the first time the Sun and its composition tell us something fundamental about physics!

 \acknowledgments